dalidaa1/LexicalAnalyzerAssignment-/README.md

 ##This assignment was submitted as part of the Concepts of Programming Languages course
-Converted and explained by Dalia – Tuesday Section 1-3
+Converted and explained by Dalia Mahmoud

 # LexicalAnalyzerAssignment-
 Lexical Analyzer in Python